 Merging statistics with biology, students have many opportunities they can pursue after graduation in health-related fields, including medicine,epidemiology and public health.
 Biostatistics is an indespensible tool in improving health and protecting populations against disease here and around the world.

-Computer forensics is a discipline addressing the collection, processing, and analysis of digital information so that this information can be admitted as evidence in a court of law.
+Digital forensics is a discipline addressing the collection, processing, and analysis of digital information so that this information can be admitted as evidence in a court of law.
 It is interdisciplinaryin its nature with the inclusion of computer engineering, computer science, information technology, law, and ethics.
-Computer forensics is a key component in criminal, civil, intelligence, and counter-terrorism matters.
-The MS in Computer Forensics will prepare graduates for careers in law enforcement, various other branches of government, and in the corporate sector such as banking and finance by combining academic education with real-world practical techniques and by offering advanced training in analyzing digital evidence, in intrusion forensics, and in legal and ethical issues.
+Digital forensics is a key component in criminal, civil, intelligence, and counter-terrorism matters.
+The MS in Digital Forensics will prepare graduates for careers in law enforcement, various other branches of government, and in the corporate sector such as banking and finance by combining academic education with real-world practical techniques and by offering advanced training in analyzing digital evidence, in intrusion forensics, and in legal and ethical issues.

 This program offers students the opportunity to combine a sound foundation in computer science with concentrated knowledge in the latest developments in particular areas.
 The program prepares students for research and professional practice in computer science and related technologies.
 The program includes both fundamentals and advanced work in the areas of artificial intelligence and databases, programming languages and software engineering, systems and networks, theoretical computer science, and visual computing.